 D'Ermo's work has been exhibited widely in museums, art fairs and galleries in New York City and on the East End.
 She has had solo exhibits at the Peter Marcelle Gallery, Southampton, NY, and the 1stdibs Gallery at the New York Design Center.
-Her work has been in group shows at Silas Marder Gallery, Bridgehampton, NY; Guild Hall Museum, East Hampton, NY; Ashawagh Hall, East Hampton, NY; the Parrish Art Museum, Southampton, NY; Elisa Contemporary Arts, New York, NY; Salmagundi Club, New York, NY; and Cheryl Hazen Gallery, New York, NY.
+Her work has been in group shows at Silas Marder Gallery, Bridgehampton, NY; Guild Hall Museum, Lizan Tops, and folioeast, East Hampton, NY; Ashawagh Hall, Amagansett, NY; the Parrish Art Museum, Southampton, NY; Elisa Contemporary Arts, Salmagundi Club, and Cheryl Hazen Gallery, New York, NY; North Haven Gallery, North Haven, Maine and Scope at Art Basel, Miami, FL.
 D'Ermo often collaborates with interior designers and architects on special projects and commissions and her work is included in many private and public collections.

 rotating exhibit of current & recently sold work

 MICHELE D’ERMO speaks to folioeast’s COCO MYERS

 CM/ YOU PAINT WITH OILS ON LINEN.
 WHY?

 MD/ The luminosity of oils and the freedom to layer and conceal or highlight are all within the power of a brushstroke.
 Linen because it allows for more light to be captured due to its varieties of natural textures and colors.